platform-experience/serviceportal-widget-library/highcharts/pe-area-chart/README.md

 ## Installation

-Installation is very simple, you can just download the update set "pe-highcharts-area-chart-update-set.xml" and install it on your instance.
+Installation is very simple, you can just download the update set "pe-area-chart.u-update-set.xml" and install it on your instance.
 Then the widget is available for you to drag and drop on your page.

 ## Configuration
 We provide some options to configure the widget.